 9) The ability to interpret these unknown languages

 In Christianity, these gifts range from mental abilities to supernatural powers.
 When are spiritual gifts and abilities a blessing or a curse in this paradigm?
 Developing your spiritual gifts in a way that supports their narrative is treated as a blessing.
 On the other hand, if your spiritual talents and inclinations fall outside of these parameters, then your gifts become a curse.
-We’ll next discuss the gifts which fall outside of Christanities blessings.
+We’ll next discuss the gifts in the other branches of the Abrahamic tree.

 Spiritual Gifts of Islam